Naval ship

-A naval ship is a military ship (or sometimes boat, depending on classification) used by a navy.
+A naval ship (or naval vessel) is a military ship (or sometimes boat, depending on classification) that is used by a navy.
 Naval ships are differentiated from civilian ships by construction and purpose.
 Generally, naval ships are damage resilient and armed with weapon systems, though armament on troop transports is light or non-existent.

 Naval ships designed primarily for naval warfare are termed warships, as opposed to support (auxiliary ships) or shipyard operations.

 Naval ship classification

-Naval ship classification is a field that has changed over time, and is not an area of wide international agreement, so this article currently uses the system as currently used by the United States Navy.
+Naval ship classification is a field that has changed over time, and is not an area of wide international agreement, so this article uses the United States Navy general classifications.